Yvonne Choquet-Bruhat

-She was the first woman to be elected to the French Academy of Sciences and is a Grand Officier of the Légion d'honneur.
+Choquet-Bruhat was the first woman to be elected to the French Academy of Sciences and was a Grand Officer of the Legion of Honour.

-Biographical sketch
+Early life

-Yvonne Bruhat was born in Lille in 1923.
+Yvonne Bruhat was born in Lille on 29 December 1923.
 Her mother was the philosophy professor Berthe Hubert and her father was the physicist Georges Bruhat, who died in 1945 in the concentration camp Oranienburg-Sachsenhausen.
 Her brother François Bruhat also became a mathematician, making notable contributions to the study of algebraic groups.

-Bruhat undertook her secondary school education in Paris.
-In 1941 she entered the prestigious Concours Général national competition, winning the silver medal for physics.
-From 1943 to 1946 she studied at the École Normale Supérieure in Paris, and from 1946 was a teaching assistant there and undertook research advised by André Lichnerowicz.
+Bruhat undertook her secondary school education in Paris earning her Baccalauréat in 1941.
+She received the prestigious Concours Général national competition, winning the silver medal for physics.
+From 1943 to 1946 she studied at the École normale supérieure de jeunes filles in Paris, and from 1946 was a teaching assistant there and undertook research advised by André Lichnerowicz.